All About Tiny Eco Home Life

-At its heart, this website is an eco blog.
-I aim to cover my journey and publish information to help you (and me) to live a more environmentally friendly, ethically minded life.
+In the beginning, this website started as an eco blog.
+My aim was to cover my journey and publish information to help you (and me) to live a more environmentally friendly, ethical life.

-Ultimately, if we can take small, positive actions in different areas of our lives over time, this will compound up.
+Ultimately, if we take small, positive actions in different areas of our lives over time, this will compound up.
 That’s my belief at least.

 These are some of the reasons why I want to support the environment and local ecosystems.
 Green space is invaluable for the health of both you and me, as well as the world – I want there to be more of it!